The distributivity spectrum of Baker's variety: Introduction

 It is known \cite{chl,ricm} that the identities $\alpha ( \Theta \circ \Theta) \subseteq \alpha \Theta \circ_{k'} \alpha \Theta $ and $\alpha (R \circ R) \subseteq \alpha R \circ_k \alpha R $, for some $k$, $k'$, both characterize congruence modularity, where $\Theta$ denotes a tolerance.
 Remarks \ref{tolmod} and \ref{tolmodrel} show that, for a variety $\mathcal V$, the best values of $k$ or $k'$ in the above identities are not determined by the Day modularity level of $\mathcal V$.
 It is an open problem to find the example of a variety for which the best values for $k$ and $k'$ above are distinct.

 Section \ref{nearu} contains a few remarks about relation identities satisfied by varieties with a near-unanimity term and by varieties with an edge term.
 Here we are dealing with the general case, not with specific examples such as $\mathcal {N}_4$.
-In such a general case we have not yet evaluated exactly the best possible bounds, though the preceding sections show that the bounds are optimal for terms of small a-rity.
 Further remarks are contained in Section \ref{fur}.
 Among other, and following the lines of \cite{B}, we consider identities satisfied by arbitrary polynomial reducts of lattices.
 We also consider polynomial reducts of Boolean algebras.